AzureAD/azure-activedirectory-library-for-objc/README.md

 ```

 #### LSApplicationQueriesSchemes
 ADAL uses –canOpenURL: to check if the broker is installed on the device. in iOS 9 Apple locked down what schemes an application can query for.
-You will need to add “msauth” to the LSApplicationQueriesSchemes section of your info.plist file.
+You will need to add “msauth” and "msauthv3" to the LSApplicationQueriesSchemes section of your info.plist file.
+Note that "msauthv3" scheme is needed when compiling with Xcode 11+.

 ```
 <key>LSApplicationQueriesSchemes</key>
 <array>
      <string>msauth</string>
+     <string>msauthv3</string>
 </array>
 ````